-The sighting of the crescent moon of the Islamic Hijri Calendar depicts the end of the holy month of Ramadhan and the beginning of Shawwal.
-Eid-ul Fitr is celebrated after the sighting of the “Shawwal Moon” which will likely be on 2 May, 2022 or on 3 May, 2022.
+The sighting of the crescent moon of the Islamic Hijri Calendar depicts the end of the holy month of Ramadan and the beginning of Shawwal.
+Eid-ul Fitr is celebrated after the sighting of the “Shawwal Moon” which will likely be on 21 April 2023 or on 22 April 2023.

 اللَّهُمَّ أَهِلَّهُ عَلَيْنَا بِالْيُمْنِ وَالْإِيمَانِ وَالسَّلَامَةِ وَالْإِسْلَامِ وَالتَّوْفِيقِ لِمَا تُحِبُّ وَتَرْضَى رَبِّي وَرَبُّكَ اللَّهُ

 Translation: “O Allah let this moon (month) pass over us with blessings, Iman, safety, and in the belief of Islam.
 Grant us the ability to act on the actions You love and Pleases You.
 (O Moon) My Lord and Your Lord is Allah.”

 [At-Tirmidhi 5/504, Ad-Darimi 1/336]

 Shawwal is a great time for spiritual reflection.
 It paves way for more opportunities to better ourselves and draw us closer to Allah (SWT).
 Let us strive to follow the sunnah of the Prophet (SAW) and may Almighty Allah (SWT) ease all our affairs, guide us to the right path and accept our heartfelt prayers.
 In Sha Allah.